SandeepDalalCSE/Angular-8-Interview-Questions/README.md

         * Web workers allow you to run CPU-intensive computations in a background thread, freeing the main thread to update the user interface.
         * If you find your application performs a lot of computations, such as generating CAD drawings or doing heavy geometrical calculations, using web workers can help increase your application's performance.
+        *  With Angular 8, you can now generate new web workers from the CLI.
+To add a worker to the project, you can run:
+        ` ng generate webWorker my-worker `

     *  New changes in ViewChild and ContentChild
     *  Builder API and Workspace APIs in the CLI